LitchfieldOperating IntelligenceWhat Monday morning looks like when the Spirit of Hard Work runs on a system the distillery has curated and owns.

 Blueberry vodka, honestly

-The same engine works for the Founders Reserve bourbon market, the gin market, the agave-margarita-program market — one hypothesis at a time, each one validated before a campaign dollar is spent.
+The same engine works for Founders Reserve bourbon, gin, agave-margarita programs, and other markets — one hypothesis at a time, validated before campaign dollars are spent.

 Today, >90% of revenue rides on the single CT distributor relationship.
-Every state added to the eligible-and-tested column is a basis-point reduction in concentration risk — exactly the slide an acquirer underwrites against.
+Every state added to the eligible-and-tested column is a basis-point reduction in concentration risk and a step toward more repeatable demand.